-The Databricks Command Line Interface (CLI) is an open source tool which provides an easy to use interface to the Databricks platform.
+The Databricks Command Line Interface (CLI) is an open source tool that provides an easy-to-use interface to the Databricks platform.
 The CLI is built on top of the Databricks Rest APIs.
-Currently, the CLI fully implements the DBFS API and the Workspace API.
+Currently, the CLI fully implements the DBFS API, Workspace API, Jobs API, and Cluster API.

 The project is currently hosted on Github.